A pocket knife is essential for outdoor adventure enthusiasts, handymen, or anybody whose job demands reliable cutting.

 - It is compact and lightweight for portability

-- It features seven functions, including a small blade, scissors, nail file, screwdriver, key ring, toothpick, and tweezers.
+- It has seven functions: a small blade, scissors, nail file, screwdriver, key ring, toothpick, and tweezers.

 - It comes with a lifetime guarantee against defects.